davevurby/shieldwall/README.md

 [![codecov](https://codecov.io/gh/davevurby/shieldwall/branch/main/graph/badge.svg?token=SKF2DP364R)](https://codecov.io/gh/davevurby/shieldwall)

-**Shield wall is still in progress, it is REALLY NOT READY to be used in production!!**
+**Shieldwall is still in progress, it is NOT READY to be used in production!!**

-Shield wall is a package handling policies, roles, identities and tenants (domains).
-Its goal is to handle RBAC in multitenant systems out of the box with a very simple queries, that allows Shield wall remain lightweight even with millions of users
+Shieldwall is GO package, that can handle policies, roles and identities in a single or multiple tenant/domain systems (called namespaces).
+Its goal is to handle the best performance with very simple queries onto your desired storage system.

-It can be used as a dependency for any Golang project or as a standalone server with several interfaces like REST or gRPC (soon).
+As this is only a golang package, you have to create a server, that would handle requests as well.
+If you don't want to create your own server, you can use our own [open-source server solution](https://github.com/davevurby/shieldwall-server)

 ## Features

-- [x] Creating roles and restrict tenants, to which it could be assigned (with regex matching)
+- [x] Create a role and restrict namespaces, to which the role could be assigned (with regex matching)
-- [x] Managing identities (users, services, admins), their roles and domains
+- [x] Manage identities (users, services, admins), their roles and namespaces
-- [x] Creating policy for an identity or a role matching a namespace
+- [x] Create a policy for an identity or a role that is matching a namespace
 - [x] Very SIMPLE way how to check if an identity is permitted to do an action (via single query)

 ## Multiple storage options